lexmaister/gazebo_tutorial/03_moving_arm-monitoring_torque/README.md

-# Gazebo Tutorial: Estimation of Joint Torque by Force Torque Sensor
+# Gazebo Tutorial: Estimation of Joint Torque with Force Torque Sensor